 Writing specific address and data commands or sequences into the command register initiates device operations.
 Table 14 defines the valid register command sequences.
-Note that writing incorrect address and data values or writing them in the improper sequence may place the device in an unknown state.
-A reset command is required to return the device to normal operation.
+Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data.